How Good is Exercise Therapy for Depression?

 But that is not true, I have been increasing deadlift strength slowly because I always want to use the best form possible when deadlifting.

 Today, I deadlifted 205 pounds.

 Deadlifting 205 pounds is a powerful milestone because it demonstrates that you can get stronger no matter what.

-This new mark of 205 pounds represents that we can improve our physical health with weights and even help manage depression with a solid deadlift workout routine, especially for those with treatment-resistant depression.
+This new mark of 205 pounds represents that we can improve our physical health with weights and even help manage depression with deadlifts, especially for those with treatment-resistant depression.

-I am grateful that I have gotten to this point and hope that anyone else out there who is overweight, obese, fat and/or depressed, will consider checking out the many benefits of deadlifting.
+I am grateful that I have gotten to this point and hope that anyone else out there who is overweight, obese, fat and depressed, will consider checking out the many benefits of deadlifting.

 Never Give Up!